decodingafterlife/SweetCode/README.md

      'Hard': 30
    };
    ```
-4. Save the file and reload the extension on the `chrome://extensions/` page.
+4. Save the file and reload the extension on the extensions page.

 ## How It Works
 1. **Track LeetCode Submissions**: The extension listens for LeetCode problem submissions.
 When you successfully submit a problem, it checks the difficulty level.